- - Bylaws

 The deadline to cast your vote for the 2018 RCA Board of Directors has passed.
-The elected candidates will be announced to the membership in early January.
 View the full RCA Board nominations and election timeline.

 I spent most of every summer of elementary school working my Grandparents farm.
 I loved everything about raising all of your food and animals then sharing with the community.
 We continue to focus on local and sustainable food sources.
 The RCA advancement of the discipline of Culinology is very relevant and important to support product development in order to feed people mindfully.
 Since cooking at 6 years old at that farm; I offer these few points that I have experienced and learned in order to gain your support for me to re-join the RCA board of directors.
 Thank you for your consideration.

 After graduating from the University of TN-Knoxville with BS nutrition/food science, MS food technology; I went to Byron’s BBQ as QA inspector and then to a bigger plant QA experience with Oscar Mayer.
 I later joined ConAgra Meats as Product Development Manager.
 One trip to run an expensive test for Healthy Choice; the plant manager was concerned about a potential loss of dollars.
 I confidently explained the origin of my project, how I planned to proceed in “plant” terms that I had learned and earned his support.

 Experience and knowledge are powerful partners and even stronger when used for collaborative success.
 I intend to bring forth my training in project management to the board in order to foster growth and achieve common goals.
 I am excited about the new logo and branding and believe we have very strong message to achieve our membership goals and attract talent.